varnish/Varnish-Book/varnish_book.rst

 .. varnishlog -I ReqURL:favicon\.ico$ -d

+.. training: there is an empty page here.

 ``varnishstat``
 ---------------

 ..
 TOFIX for the author: The values of Hitrate are not displayed in the HTML version.
 Fix it!

+.. training: Dridi talks about static and dynamic counters.
+Consider to add his definition.

 .. parsed-literal::
    :class: tinycode